kubernetes/website/docs/tasks/configure-pod-container/attach-handler-lifecycle-event.md

 {% capture overview %}

 This page shows how to attach handlers to Container lifecycle events.
-Kubernetes supports the postStart event and the preStop event.
+Kubernetes supports the postStart and preStop events.
 Kubernetes sends the postStart event immediately after a Container is started, and it sends the preStop event immediately before the Container is terminated.